approov/quickstart-cloudflare_approov-worker/README.md

 The quickstart is initially configured to use your free `*.<CF_SUBDOMAIN>.workers.dev` domain, but this can be customized later in your `wrangler.toml` file and Cloudflare worker's dashboard.

 See additional information at [Cloudflare Docs](https://developers.cloudflare.com/workers/).

+This initial setup assumes default values for all environmental variables.
+The default setup verifies the liveness and signature of the Approov token.
+No additional token binding check is used.
+The token is taken from the `Approov-Token` header.

 ### 1. Clone and Install the Cloudflare Approov Worker Quickstart